shreystechtips/pythonbytes/projects/README.md

 using a Python package like [pygame](http://pygame.org)**
 - **Use a simple procedure called the
 [*Chaos Game*](https://github.com/robfatland/pythonbytes/tree/master/projects/fractals-I#pythonbytes-project-in-depth)
-to create a fractal structure with infinite permiter and zero area**
+to create a fractal structure with infinite perimeter and zero area**
 - **Create an interactive [fortune](https://github.com/robfatland/pythonbytes/tree/master/projects/fortune#pythonbytes-project-in-depth)
 program: Ask the player some questions; then tell them something interesting**